tgritsaev/tinystories/README.md

 ## Installation

-1. Run from the root directory
+1. To install libraries run from the root directory
 ```shell
 pip3 install -r requirements.txt
 ```